 - openness to free movement

-Following the performance portion of the class, individual students will be interviewed privately by the panel.
-The audition/interview segment will last approximately 10-15 minutes.
+Following the performance portion of the audition, individual students will be interviewed privately by the panel.
+The interview will last approximately 10 minutes.

 WHAT TO WEAR